raquo/Laminar/website/docs/documentation.md

 **In JS DOM** an element is said to be mounted when one of its ancestors is the document being displayed: `dom.document`.
 In other words, a mounted element is present in the DOM, or "attached" to the DOM.
 On the contrary, elements that are not mounted are called "unmounted" or "detached".
 Those elements are not present in the DOM.
 They might have none, one or more ancestors, but none of them are `dom.document`, so the highest level ancestor of this element must have no parent.

 **Laminar** does not get notified by the browser when elements change parents and become mounted / unmounted.
 Therefore, technically we use a slightly different definition of mounted / unmounted elements.
 A Laminar element is considered mounted when one of its ancestors is a **mounted** Laminar `RootNode`.
 A `RootNode` is created with `val rootNode = render(containerEl, contentEl)`.
-A `RootNode` is mounted immediately if `containerEl` was present in the DOM when `render` is called.
-Other than that, you need to manually call `mount()` / `unmount()` methods on `rootNode` to toggle its mounted / unmounted state.
+A `RootNode` is mounted immediately when it's initialized if `containerEl` was present in the DOM when `render` is called.
+If you manually remove one of RootNode's ancestor elements from the DOM, you should call `unmount()` on the `RootNode`, otherwise Laminar will still consider the RootNode mounted, which is probably not be what you want.

-In practice this distinction is only useful for integrating with third party libraries, e.g. rendering a Laminar element inside a React.js component.
+In practice the distinction between JS DOM mounting and Laminar mounting meaning is only important when Laminar is not managing the entire DOM in your app.
+For example, when you are rendering Laminar elements inside a React.js components.
 If you're rendering your whole app in Laminar, you're likely rendering it into some `<div id="appContainer"></div>` element that's always present in the DOM so there is no practical difference between Laminar's definition of mounting and JS DOM definition of mounting.

 Laminar elements that are mounted are also called "active", because the subscriptions associated with them are also active while they're mounted.
 Every Laminar element starts out unmounted because it has no parent at initialization time.
 An element can become mounted if its parent becomes mounted – either if its parent is changed to a different one, or if the same parent becomes mounted.
 The latter is a recursion that terminates at the `RootNode`.